 - Treat the victim with home remedies that do not work and often postpone potentially life-saving medical treatment.

 - Suffer a lifetime of regret for making the wrong choice.

 The Palm Beach County Sheriff's Office seeks to enlist public support and cooperation in this overall effort to reduce the number of drug overdose deaths.

-In addition, the staff serves as a resource to other law enforcement agencies and to grieving families who have lost loved ones to this insidious cause of death.
+In addition, the staff serves as a resource to other law enforcement agencies.

 If you would like learn more about our efforts, please contact: